progrium/topframe/README.md

 where to install the binary, ensuring it is put in your `PATH`, but is optional if Go is more setup.

 ```
-$ topframe
+$ topframe -h
-Usage: topframe <flags> <subcommand> <subcommand args>
+Usage: topframe <flags>

-Subcommands:
-        agent            fullscreen webview overlay agent
+Topframe is a fullscreen webview overlay agent

+Flags:
-        docs             open documentation in browser
+  -docs       open documentation in browser
-        help             describe subcommands and their syntax
+  -help       show help
+  -plist      generate launch agent plist
-        version          show version
+  -version    show version
 ```

-To start it and show the demo webpage overlay, run `topframe agent`.
+To start it and show the demo webpage overlay, simply run `topframe`.
 This will also:

 * create a `~/.topframe` directory with a demo `index.html` used for the overlay
 * watch for file changes in `~/.topframe` to trigger a page reload
 * add a menu bar extra (🔲) to control the overlay

 If you edit `~/.topframe/index.html` and hit save, changes will reflect immediately.
 If you hate the demo content of the default `index.html`, change it!
-Use **Show Source...** from the menu extra to quickly open your topframe directory.
+Use **Show Source** from the menu extra to quickly open your topframe directory.

 ### Launching on Startup

 Topframe works with `launchd` to run as a background agent on startup.
-You can generate an agent plist file with `topframe agent -plist`, which you can write to a file in `~/Library/LaunchAgents`:
+You can generate an agent plist file with `topframe -plist`, which you can write to a file in `~/Library/LaunchAgents`:

 ```
-$ topframe agent -plist > ~/Library/LaunchAgents/com.progrium.Topframe.plist
+$ topframe -plist > ~/Library/LaunchAgents/com.progrium.Topframe.plist
 ```

 It's a good idea to view the output before writing to the file, just to make sure